Share

 For managing whole projects and new construction: RGC.
 For a single specific trade: RSC.
 For small-scale work under $40K annual volume: RLC.
 For commercial construction: CGC1 or CGC2.
 If you work on both residential and large commercial structures, you need both endorsements and two separate bonds.
 Review the CCB license types guide or call 503-378-4621.

-Last updated: April 2026.
-Information sourced from the Oregon CCB Licensing page and the Oregon Secretary of State fee schedule.
+Last updated: June 2026.
+Information sourced from the Oregon CCB Licensing page, the Oregon Secretary of State fee schedule, and the official Oregon CCB contractor licensing webinar (June 2025).

 Application Checklist